MathiasGruber/plmd/README.md

 PLMD REQUIREMENTS
 ====================

-PLMD requires both Amber12 and AmberTools to be installed and set up properly in environment
+* PLMD requires both Amber12 and AmberTools to be installed and set up properly in environment.

+* The scripts were specifically designed to run at the DTU HPC cluster: http://www.cc.dtu.dk, but may work elsewhere as well

 Installation